 My copy of Human Torch (#23 June 1946) is yet another classic Schomburg cover – complete with what might well be the “true” origin of Bender the robot.
 Interestingly the character Human Torch itself is actually a robot (“a synthetic man” or android) created by Professor Phineas T. Horton.
 The robot has a fascinating “defect” – when exposed to air it explodes into flame.
 Eventually it learns how to ignite the flame by using the words “Flame On.”
 One main vulnerability (to water) created a natural contrast with the Sub-Mariner that led to one of the greatest match-ups in comic history.

-The classic battle between the Human Torch and the Sub-Mariner began in Marvel Mystery Comics #8-10.
-Another one of the duo’s most epic battle stretched to an amazing sixty pages – taking up the entire issue of Human Torch #5.
+The classic battle between the Human Torch and the Sub-Mariner appeared in Marvel Mystery Comics #8-10 (this copy with a “S” stamp from famous San Francisco’s Fillmore street).
+Another one of the duo’s most epic battle stretched to an amazing sixty pages – taking up the entire issue of Human Torch #5 “60 Thrilling Pages of the Human Torch Fighting the Sub-Mariner in a Life and Death Struggle.”

 Human Torch was second only to Captain America (by Joe Simon and Jack Kirby, Captain America Comics #1 March 1941) for the most total appearances across Timely titles such as All Winners, Daring, All-Select, Captain America, and Mystic Comics.